deployKF/website/content/guides/upgrade.md

 ---
 icon: material/arrow-up-circle
 description: >-
-  Learn how to upgrade your deployKF version and values.
+  Learn how to upgrade your deployKF version and update values.

+search:
+  boost: 2
 ---

 # Upgrading

-Learn how to upgrade your deployKF version and values.
+Learn how to upgrade your deployKF version and update values.

 ---